Wooden Chairs on a beach

 Team member must be eligible for rehire.

-FedEx retirees are eligible for a retiree badge, retiree shipping discounts, and certain other discounts depending on operating company.
+FedEx retirees are eligible for a retiree badge and retiree shipping discounts.
 Eligibility for retirement and retiree health plan benefits are separately determined as discussed in the relevant sections of retirement.fedex.com.

 The Path to Your Retirement